 Equivalency Certificate (APPENDIX 17) is a document recognizing the equivalency of the Bhutan Higher Secondary Education Certificate (class XII) to the Indian School Certificate (class XII) of the Council for the Indian School Certificate Examination in India.
+All the school education member-boards of the Council of Boards of Secondary Education, India and Association of Indian Universities equated the BHSEC with the 12 Year Secondary School Certificate of an Indian Board.
 It facilitates the candidate to get admission to another institute or any education board for further studies.